|

 thing for her!
 This was her second lunge lesson on Pat.

 Pat gets a pat!
 This is Jessica Hecker, age two, up on Pat during the Southern Model Horse Convention, October 1999.
-My friend Lisa Algarin (of
+Lisa

 One of the blessings of having so many sweet, calm, and reliable Morgans is that friends can come over